kenechiorjiako/News-Feed/README.md

 It makes use of the following tools:

-MVI Architecture: to structure code and effectively handle app state
+MVVM Architecture: to structure code and effectively handle app state....With a little bit of MVI :)

 RxJava: For multithreading and Reactive Programming